Book Appointment Now

 What Medical Tests Do You Need Before Surgery?

 Get medical clearance from your primary physician 2-4 weeks before travel.
-Your doctor will order tests based on your age and medical history—patients over 50 need an EKG to assess heart function, those with breathing problems require a chest X-ray, diabetics need blood sugar testing to ensure glucose control, and anyone with heart disease history needs a comprehensive cardiac evaluation.
+Your doctor will order tests based on your age and medical history.
+Patients over 50 need an EKG to assess heart function, those with breathing problems require a chest X-ray, diabetics need blood sugar testing to ensure glucose control, and anyone with heart disease history needs a comprehensive cardiac evaluation.
 These tests protect your safety and give the Colombian surgical team baseline information to personalize your care.

 Will You Need Additional Tests in Colombia?